edwinmbugua/Contoso-Retail-Sales-Analysis/README.md

-# Contoso-Retail-Sales-Analysis for it's sales strategy.
+# Contoso-Retail-Customer-Analysis and Segmentation for it's sales strategy.

 The objective of this task was to help a retail store make a data driven sales strategy based on it’s sales records over the years.